shesha-io/docs.shesha/docs/manage-apps-and-users/audit-logging.md

 }
 ```

-**'AuditedFields'** - an array of the child entity field names to be displayed.
+**AuditedFields** - an array of the child entity field names to be displayed.
 If this array is provided then the action types that should be shown in the audit have to be added - `Created`, `Updated` or `Deleted`.

-Example
+Example:

 ```cs
 [DisplayChildAuditTrail]